BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 Genome quality analysis is automatically performed when using the BV-BRC Metagenomic Binning Service or Genome Annotation.
 The genome quality tools look at the functional roles present in an annotated genome to determine if the genome looks correct.
 Two separate mechanisms are used to predict the number of times each gene should be found in the genome.
 A role is good if it occurs the predicted number of times; otherwise it is problematic.

-The first quality tool (EvalG) checks the completeness and contamination of the genome using a re-implementation of the CheckM<sup>28</sup> algorithm.
+The first quality tool (EvalG) checks the completeness and contamination of the genome using a re-implementation of the CheckM [29] algorithm.
 EvalG identifies universal genes that are expected to occur exactly once in all genomes of a particular taxonomic grouping.
 Missing genes indicate the genome is less complete; extra genes indicate the genome may be contaminated.

 The second quality tool (EvalCon) checks the consistency of the genome annotation.
 Over 1300 genes that have a predictable relationship to other genes were identified by a machine learning process.
 EvalCon determines how many instances of each gene are expected given the list of other genes in the genome.
 If a gene in the genome is unexpected, or an expected gene is missing, this is considered coarse inconsistency.
 If a gene occurs a different number of times than predicted, this is fine inconsistency.